Skip to content

 • How long does it take for problems to be assessed, for parts to arrive, and for parts to be fitted?

-Generally speaking, you do not need insurance for a powered wheelchair although it is strongly recommended given the cost and the possibilities – not just for loss or damage, but also for any damage that could be caused to other people, or other people’s property.
-Check if this is included and, if so, how much does it cost and what would it cover?
+Generally speaking, you do not need insurance for a powered wheelchair although it is strongly recommended given the cost and the possibilities.
+This is not just for loss or damage, but also for any damage that could be caused to other people, or other people’s property.
+Check if this is included.
+If so, how much does it cost and what would it cover?
 Or does it need to be arranged separately?

 If your parents already have a home contents insurance policy, they may find that they can add it on.
 However, it is not usually easy to do this.